Jibyjib/Jibyjib.github.io/somephysomemath/content/notebook.md

 This also should help guide those who come after me.
 You can see the path that I took to end up where I currently am.

-### January 16th 2022
+### January 17th 2022

-I have read and taken notes for Weinberg's "The Quantum Theory of Fields: Volume I" Sections 2.1 through 2.5.
 I have also read Srednicki's "Quantum Field Theory" chapter 35, Manipulating spinor indices, and chapter 36, Lagrangians for spinor fields.
 I have also made a presentation on those two chapters for the QFT course.

+### January 16th 2022

+I have read and taken notes for Weinberg's "The Quantum Theory of Fields: Volume I" Sections 2.1 "Quantum Mechanics," Section 2.2 "Symmetries," Section 2.3 "Quantum Lorentz Transformations," Section 2.4 "The Poincare Algebra," and Section 2.5 "One-Particle States."
+I enjoy the way this book presents a lot of QFT using a lot of the math other books stray away from.

 ### January 13th 2022